-How you can practically foster inspiration from the songwriters you love without blindly ripping them off or spawning sound-a-likes?
+How can you practically draw inspiration from the songwriters you love without blindly ripping them off or spawning sound-alikes?
 How do you crack that famous “find your own voice” mantra?
 How do you temper the nagging doubt you’ll never be as good as your musical heroes?
-How can you stamp your own signature on your own songwriting?
+How can you stamp your own signature on your songwriting?

 Let’s talk about it!

 Firstly, take relief from biology.
 You can’t help it.
 You’re human!
 We are built to imitate and we are biased towards influence.
 Emulation is how we learn and how knowledge and culture is transferred.
 We’re literally hardwired for it neurobiologically.

 Secondly, like language, music is a deeply structured system, overlaid on and partly shaped by a set of behaviors maintained over thousands of years by intergenerational transmission.
 Anything that makes music easier to process, capture, and recall has a greater chance of being passed on and therefore increases its influence.
 Things like the invention of paper, printing, chord charts, notation, electricity, mass manufacture of instruments and the ability to record music, transmit and broadcast it globally.

 In the last few decades, the explosion of the internet has given everyone the nearly unlimited to create their own music, digitize and store those files, and distribute them from any location with a decent connection.
 In other words, its influence on shaping our tastes is hard to avoid.